Raining? 15 Entertaining Ways to Make Money When You’re Stuck Inside

 - Swagbucks: When you take surveys through Swagbucks, you’ll earn SBs, which you can exchange for gift cards and cash.
-When you sign up and take your first survey, you’ll a $5 bonus.
-Earn 2500 SBs, and cash out through PayPal.
+When you sign up, you’ll get a $5 bonus when you earn 2,500 SB within your first 60 days.
+You can cash out through PayPal.

 2. Play Free Digital Scratch-off Tickets

 If you’re just sitting around, why not play some mindless scratch-off games?